jonasbrami/trino/README.md

 This fork includes Arrow spooling support built on top of the work from [PR #25015](https://github.com/trinodb/trino/pull/25015/) authored by [@dysn](https://github.com/dysn) and [@wendigo](https://github.com/trinodb/trino/commits?author=wendigo).

+This is for now not meant to be merged but only for the Trino dev community to be reviewed and discussed.

+### Motivation

+The primary motivation for implementing columnar storage (Arrow) vs traditional JSON spooling is addressing the tremendous serialization/deserialization costs that make Trino inconvenient to use with large query outputs.

+**Current Pain Points with JSON:**
+- Massive serialization/deserialization overhead for large result sets
+- Forces users to implement ad hoc "unload" solutions
+- Common workaround: creating temporary Hive/Iceberg tables in Parquet format before final consumption
+- Users must manually manage temporary table creation and cleanup
+- Added operational complexity

+**Benefits of Arrow Spooling:**
+- Dramatically reduced serialization/deserialization costs through columnar format
+- Fast consumption of large query result through Trino's native Spooling Protocol
+- Eliminates need for temporary table workarounds
+- Enables new use cases that were previously impractical due to performance constraints

 ### Configuration

 To enable Arrow spooling, you need to: